BVLC/caffe/.github/ISSUE_TEMPLATE.md

 ### Issue checklist

-- [ ] this issue does not belong to the caffe-users list
 - [ ] read the guidelines and removed the first paragraph
-- [ ] written a summary and steps to reproduce
+- [ ] written a short summary and detailed steps to reproduce
+- [ ] explained how solutions to related problems failed (tick if found none)
-- [ ] filled the configuration info
+- [ ] filled system configuration
-- [ ] attached the relevant logs/config files (tick if it's not applicable in this case)
+- [ ] attached relevant logs/config files (tick if not applicable)